New Year’s Resolutions: SMART English Language Learning Goals

 If your goals are too ambitious or time is currently a limited resource, you won't accomplish your learning goals unless you re-define them.

-In short, if you want to be able to write better emails, it is prerequisite to learn appropriate email vocabulary and phrases, practice writing emails related to your context and have them corrected regularly.
+In short, if you want to be able to write better emails, it is a prerequisite to learn appropriate email vocabulary and phrases, practice writing emails related to your context, and have them corrected regularly.

 A qualified and experienced language trainer will tailor the course contents to suit your requirements.